Springtime Ski and Hike in Lutsen

 Springtime Ski and Hike in Lutsen, Minnesota

 Springtime on the North Shore overlaps late-season skiing and early-season hiking.
 When the sun comes out and temps get into the 40’s and 50’s, it’s time for fun in the springtime sun!
 In Lutsen, you can enjoy a springtime ski and hike at Lutsen Mountains.

-During the extended season called Last Tracks, you can ski on Lutsen’s Eagle Mountain (one of their four mountains) open for some super fun spring skiing!
+During the extended season called Last Tracks, you can ski on Lutsen’s Eagle Mountain (one of their four mountains).
 In fact, no other ski area in the Midwest stays open this late.
 So the spring-skiing sugar-snow seekers from all over the Northern US and Canada show for the shenanigans!

 Spring skiing and snowboarding is less about “the sport” than it is about getting outside and having fun after a long, cold winter.
 The folks that you meet on the mountain are all chasing that certain passion, and the good mood shines brighter than a sunny day in May.